holochain/docs-pages/src/pages/concepts/6_crud_actions.md

 * **Delete entry** marks an existing new-entry action as dead.
 * **Create link** creates a new link.
 * **Delete link** marks an existing create-link action as dead.
-* **Withdraw action** (not yet implemented) marks an existing action as dead, allowing an author to reverse a mistakenly published action.
-* **Purge entry** (not yet implemented) directs a DHT authority to erase an entry from their store, which is useful for removing immoral or illegal content or honoring right-to-be-forgotten requests.

 In almost every case where an action 'modifies' old data, it's simply sending a piece of metadata to be attached to the old data.
 The old data still exists; it just has a different status.
-(The only exceptions are the last two, which permit a DHT authority to truly delete their copy of the targeted data.)

 All the DHT does is accumulate all these actions and present them to the application.
 This gives you some versatility in deciding how to manage conflicting contributions from many agents, such as diverging updates on one text document.

 It's also important to note that an update or delete action doesn't operate on entries or links --- it operates on _the actions that called them into existence_.
 That means you have to specify an action hash, not just an entry hash.
-In the case of deletes, an entry or link isn't dead until all the actions that created it are also dead. <!-- (Again, 'purge entry' is the only exception; it operates directly on entries.) -->
+In the case of deletes, an entry or link isn't dead until all the actions that created it are also dead.

 This prevents clashes between attempts to delete identical entries written by different authors at different times, such as Alice and Bob both writing the message "hello".
 That entry exists in one place in the DHT, but it will have two new-entry actions attached to it, each of which can be updated or deleted independently.